PumpkingWok/DRM-Swapper/README.md

 Tool for swapping DRM cards

 ## Install dependencies
-yarn
+`yarn`

 ## Compile contracts
-yarn compile
+`yarn compile`

 ## Test contract
-If you want test it in local environment you need ganache-cli yarn test (with ganache-cli installed)
+If you want test it in local environment you have to install ganache-cli

+`yarn test` (with ganache-cli installed)